CruS-Modding-Infrastructure/crus-mod-packager/README.md

-# CruSModPackager V1.4 for Cruelty Squad
+# CruS Mod Packager V1.4 for Cruelty Squad
-CruSModPackager is a Godot plugin made specifically for exporting Cruelty Squad mods.
-It streamlines the process of fetching imported files, creating the mod info and exporting the mod, among other things.
+CruS Mod Packager is a Godot plugin made specifically for exporting Cruelty Squad mods.
+It streamlines the process of fetching imported files, creating the mod info and exporting the mod, among other useful things.

 ## Installation
 Click Code > Download ZIP and extract into your Cruelty Squad project's addons folder.
 For a guide on how to get the Cruelty Squad project files, see [here.](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/rk56jogV_)